babylonlabs-io/rollup-bsn-contracts/SPEC.md

 }
 ```

-**Expected behavior of Babylon Genesis chain:** Upon receiving the message, the
+**Expected behaviour of Babylon Genesis chain:** Upon receiving the message, the
 Babylon chain MUST validate the evidence cryptographically, extract the finality
 provider's secret key using EOTS, remove them from the active set, set their
 voting power to zero, and record the evidence.